 Bachelor’s Degree from an accredited institution with a B- average

 Winter Semester November 15

-Approximate cost per course is $626 for incoming students.
+Approximate cost per course is listed above.
 For full details, visit our Tuition and Fees page.

 Biblical Studies: General, OT or NT